eciuperc/Automatic_Sudoku_Solver/README.md

 Here is my first project in C++, which is an automatic Sudoku Solver.

+If you don't know the rules of Sudoku, you can see it here https://en.wikipedia.org/wiki/Sudoku

 To use it, you have to define the grid you want to solve at the beginning of the "main" function.
 I added a few "template" grids to help you do that.
 You can also select whether you want:
 - To calculate only one solution or every solution.